Riminder/hrflow-connectors/CONTRIBUTING.md

     - Is it tested? (unit tests)
     - Is it introducing security risks ?

-If there are requested changes from the reviewer, you must consider them before your PR can be merged and rerequest review after your modifications.
-Once approved, your PR will be merged and your name added to the authros.
+- If there are requested changes from the reviewer, you must consider them before your PR can be merged and rerequest review after your modifications.
+Once approved, your PR will be merged and your name added to the authors.

 ## Issue Reports